CubedProgrammer/simple_terminal_games/README.md

 Can be customized to have a bigger board, or require more than four to win.

 Press keys 1, 2, 3, 4, 5, 6, 7, ... to drop a piece in the corresponding column.

+Press space to resign.
 ### snake
 You are snake slithering around a room, eat food by passing your head through it.
 You grow longer after you eat, and new food appears elsewhere.

 Arrow keys to change direction of motion.

+The first argument is the size of the arena.
+The second is millisecond delay between moving one unit.

+If the first argument is not a number, it will be a file that is used to save your score.